mindgruve/mg-reverse-proxy/README.md

     $store = new Store(dirname(__FILE__) . '/wp/wp-content/cache');
     $reverseProxy = new CachedReverseProxy(new WordPressAdapter(dirname( __FILE__ ) . '/wp/wp-blog-header.php', 600, $store));
     $reverseProxy->run();

+If we take a look at the program flow...

 Initial Request: